 Louise Callenberg, PublicInsight

 Magnus Boman, KTH Royal Institute of Technology and Karolinska Institutet

 Theodor Andersson, Agency for Digital Government

 The purpose of the Swedish AI Ethics Lab is to provide guidance and support in implementing ethics in AI development.

-AI Ethics Lab is initiated by AI Sweden and the members have been appointed by the AI Sweden steering committee.
+AI Ethics Lab was initiated by AI Sweden and the members were appointed by the AI Sweden steering committee.
 This was a pilot project during 2021.